Travel to Sweden during the corona pandemic (updated 2021-10-18)

 - Someone performing, participating in or is subject to health care and medical transports.

 - Staff covered by international police or customs cooperation, or emergency services cooperation.

-The following categories are exempted from the entry ban and will be allowed to enter Sweden regardless of departure country, but need to bring the EU Covid Certificate or negative test if they do not reside in Sweden:
+The following categories are exempted from the entry ban and will be allowed to enter Sweden regardless of departure country, but need to bring the EU Covid Certificate or an equivalent certificate from a so called approved country, or a negative test if they do not reside in Sweden: